yashirajb/schoolfinder2_git/schoolfinder2/school-finder-client/README.md

  API Used for App Version 2.0:

-The API used for version 2.0 is the same as the API used for the 1st iteration, although the search criteria has been slightly altered to improve filtering performance.
-The iterated version focuses on the following search criteria:
+The API used for version 2.0 is https://data.cityofchicago.org/, the same API used for the 1st iteration.
+Additionally, version 2.0 allows users to select from the following search criteria:

  - Elevated Train Accessibility